marmelab/react-admin/docs/Buttons.md

 ### `limit`

-By default, `<SelectAllButton>` select the 250 first items of your list.
-To customize this limit you can use the prop `limit` as follows:
+By default, `<SelectAllButton>` selects the 250 first items of your list.
+To customize this limit, you can use the `limit` prop:

 ```jsx
 const PostSelectAllButton = () => <SelectAllButton limit={100} />;